Here are a number of Frequently Asked Questions and answers from TGS:

 We will consider part-time students on a case-by-case basis.
 We understand that for some students, attending full-time classes is too stressful.
 For others, a part-time schedule at Temple Grandin may be needed in order to accommodate advanced classes taken at the college level.
 We believe it is important for students to feel a sense of belonging in our school community, so it is our goal to have students enrolled as close to full-time as is manageable for them.

 Does Temple Grandin School accept students who are not on the autism spectrum?
 View answer »

 Absolutely!
 We believe our small classes, nurturing mentor-teachers, organizational and social skills support, individualized strength-based learning and opportunities for community involvement are beneficial educational components for many students.
 Our program is especially well suited for students with Asperger’s Syndrome, but this kind of learning environment works exceptionally well (often better than even “high performing” traditional schools) for most students.

-How much help or guidance the students will get for their PLUS ONE day?
+How much help or guidance will the students get for their PLUS ONE day?
 View answer »

 TGS will ensure that this happens well and appropriately.
 There will be responsibility that the student & family will take on, but TGS will ensure that appropriate choices are made and on-site supervision for the students is appropriate.
 TGS will provide a suggested list of providers and help with costs.
 The level of responsibility the student will be expected to show will be different at different ages & for different students given their own skills/challenges.

 Will specialists be brought in to teach for the PLUS ONE day, or will the school be closed on those days?
 View answer »

 The exact schedule for the school is yet to be determined, but the school will be open.
 Some providers will use the school itself as the location for their activities; for instance we are already in conversation with Arts & Drama providers along these lines.
 The current plan is that there will always be at least one free offering on site to accommodate those needing five day a week scheduling.